heiher/hev-task-system/README.md

 [![status](https://github.com/heiher/hev-task-system/actions/workflows/build.yaml/badge.svg?branch=master&event=push)](https://github.com/heiher/hev-task-system)

-HevTaskSystem is a simple, lightweight multi-task system (coroutines) for Unix.
+HevTaskSystem is a simple, lightweight multi-task system (coroutines).

-The task system is executed within a Unix process/thread.
+The task system is executed within a native process/thread.
 In task system, you can create many tasks and attach them to the task system.
 When a task yields or is blocked by I/O, the scheduler will pick a suitable task from running list and switch to it.
 Memory space, file descriptors, and other resources are shared among